chainflip-io/chainflip-eth-contracts/README.md

 We use solhint and prettier for the solidity code and black for the python code.
 A general check is performed also in CI.

-To run the lint check or to format the code, run the following inside the poetry shell:
+Inside a container shell (`make shell`, or a VS Code Dev Container terminal), run the following to lint the check or to format the code:

 ```bash
 poetry run yarn lint